SunnyAVT/visually_significant_cataract/README.md

 ```
 Note: You can replace the images in ./images directory with your test retinal fundus images, then run the same command as above for the AI cataract prediction.

-# Bug shooting
+# Trouble shooting
-1) Because the OS and working environment difference, it could have error when run
+1) Because of the difference in the OS, installation package or running environment, user could encounter error in setup
 ```
 pip install -r requirements.txt
 ```